MicrosoftDocs/sql-docs/docs/t-sql/queries/from-transact-sql.md

 ### Tablesample clause
 **Applies to:** SQL Server, SQL Database

  Specifies that a sample of data from the table is returned.
 The sample may be approximate.
-This clause can be used on any primary or joined table in a SELECT, UPDATE, or DELETE statement.
+This clause can be used on any primary or joined table in a SELECT or UPDATE statement.
 TABLESAMPLE cannot be specified with views.

 > [!NOTE]
 >  When you use TABLESAMPLE against databases that are upgraded to [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], the compatibility level of the database is set to 110 or higher, PIVOT is not allowed in a recursive common table expression (CTE) query.
 For more information, see [ALTER DATABASE Compatibility Level &#40;Transact-SQL&#41;](../../t-sql/statements/alter-database-transact-sql-compatibility-level.md).